bunnyyiu/beautiful-jekyll/_posts/2018-07-16-minikube-reboot.md

 ```

 But this is not something I interested, as I have to initialize all the setup and pull all docker images which take a long time.
-This is relating to several issues like this <https://github.com/kubernetes/minikube/issues/1926> and <https://github.com/kubernetes/minikube/issues/2430>.
+This is relate to several issues like this <https://github.com/kubernetes/minikube/issues/1926> and <https://github.com/kubernetes/minikube/issues/2430>.

 After some troubeleshoot and googling, I am able to start the minikube wihtout destroy the minikube cluster with the following quick fix:
 ```bash